rainydayjules/VisitingTales/Documentation/Mod-Info.md

-[Visiting Tales](https://www.nexusmods.com/stardewvalley/mods/6789) adds characters that would visit Pelican Town.
-They are made to spice up your experience and hopefully enrich the gameplay.
+[Visiting Tales](https://www.nexusmods.com/stardewvalley/mods/6789) adds a cast of characters that would visit Pelican Town.
 The characters will not visit the valley right away.
 Instead they will start visiting as the player progresses in the game.

 ## Contents